South America has been blooming as a preferred nearshoring destination for years.

 Vast labor force

-Colombia has the third largest labor force in South America, next to Brazil and Mexico, with a population of 23 million workers.
+Colombia has the third largest labor force in South America, next to Brazil and Mexico, with a population of 25 million workers and a participation rate of 63.2%.
 Around 600,000 of them work in call centers and BPOs in the country.

 Colombia gives global firms access to a vast pool of labor force a few miles away from the US.
 Finding suitable talents will be easier, with thousands of workers joining the country’s labor force each year.

 Colombia provides services both in English and Spanish.
 This makes it easier for you to provide additional localized support when you extend your services to the Spanish market.

 However, English and Spanish are not the only languages supported in the country.

 This is because Colombia is one of the countries where French is certified, with around 8,000 people receiving certificates for speaking French.

 The Colombian government does its best to maintain economic stability in Colombia.
 They have implemented measures to attract foreign investments, making it more viable for international companies to enter the country.

 These efforts are slowly paying off so far.
 The World Bank recognizes Colombia as having the third-best business environment in South America, only behind its neighboring countries by a minimal margin.

 Infrastructures in Colombia, including IT, have been improving over the past few years.